AryaMirshafii/4180FinalProject/README.md

 The API is hosted using Amazon Web Service's API gateway platform.
 AWS was chosen due to its ease of use, low cost, and high scalability.
 In order to upload the API to the AWS cloud, the [Serverless Framework](https://serverless.com/) is used to compile the source code into a .jar file and then upload it.
 The benefit of using serverless is that it handles deployment and scaling by itself, with minimal effort from the user.
 This is achieved by doing the following: (Note: this is just to upload using Serverless to AWS, and it is assumed that you already have an existing project)

-1)Install Serverless using NPM:
+1. Install Serverless using NPM:
 ```console
 npm install -g serverless
 ```
-2)Give serverless your AWS Access Key and Secret Token using:
+2. Give serverless your AWS Access Key and Secret Token using:
 ```console
 export AWS_ACCESS_KEY_ID=YOUR_ACCESS_KEY
 export AWS_SECRET_ACCESS_KEY=YOUR_SECRET_ACCESS_KEY
 ```
 NOTE: Your keys can be found by going into your AWS console and viewing your IAM user information.
 It should be noted that these keys can only be viewed once so if you already created an IAM user and you forgot your keys, you will need to regenerate new keys and write them down.

-3)If the service is already created on AWS you will need to tear down the existing one by running:
+3. If the service is already created on AWS you will need to tear down the existing one by running:
 ```console
 sls remove
 ```
-4) To compile the source code into a .jar file using maven run:
+4. To compile the source code into a .jar file using maven run:
 ```console
 mvn clean install
 ```
-5) Finally, to upload the newly generated .jar to AWS, run:
+5. Finally, to upload the newly generated .jar to AWS, run:
 ```console
 sls deploy
 ```